 - Add remaining bar ingredients to bowl and mix well.

-- Pour batter into a lined 8" x 8" glass pan and bake at 350 degrees for 45 minutes.
+- Pour batter your lined pan and bake at 350 degrees for 45 minutes.

-- Remove from oven and cool bars to room temperature in glass pan*
+- Remove from oven and cool bars to room temperature in pan*

 - For the frosting: in a small mixing bowl, whisk